 Ingredients that can be helpful in treating and controlling fungal overgrowth include mandelic acid, salicylic acid, azelaic acid, zinc, and sulfur.
 All of these ingredients have antifungal qualities or help keep pores clear-which essentially starves out the fungus.
 A good antifungal routine may be:

-Apply azelaic acid or sulfur serum on problem areas
+Apply our clear up serum on problem areas

 It can take some time to see improvement with fungal acne, especially since so many factors that we can’t control (the heat and humidity of our climate, sweating, having an overgrowth for a long time) can slow down our progress.
 As your pores clear of oil and debris, you will notice a decrease in texture, and slowly the overgrown fungus will get back into balance.